utopia-foss/utopia/README.md

 | [PSGraf](https://zwackelmann.iup.uni-heidelberg.de:10443/tools/psgraf)| master | Data visualization on the fly |

 Install PSGraf according to its installation manual.
 When executing `dunecontrol`, append `CMAKE_FLAGS="-DPSGRAF_ROOT=<path/to/psgraf/build>"`.
 If PSGraf is found, the preprocessor macro `HAVE_PSGRAF` is set.

+### Step-by-step Instructions
+These instructions are intended for 'clean' __Ubuntu__ or __macOS__ setups.
+The main difference between the two systems are the package managers.
+On Mac, we recommend [Homebrew](https://brew.sh/).
+If you prefer to use [MacPorts](https://www.macports.org/), notice that some packages might need to be installed differently.
+Ubuntu is shipped with APT.

+1. Mac OS X users need to start by installing the Apple Command Line Tools by executing

+        xcode-select --install

+2. Install third-party packages with the package manager:

+    __Ubuntu:__

+        apt update
+        apt install cmake doxygen gcc g++ gfortran git pkg-config

+    __macOS:__

+        brew update
+        brew install cmake doxygen gcc-7 pkg-config

+3. Use `[git clone](https://git-scm.com/docs/git-clone)` to clone the DUNE repositories listed above into a suitable folder on your machine.
+    Make sure to `[git checkout](https://git-scm.com/docs/git-checkout)` the correct branches.

+4. __macOS only:__ Make sure that CMake uses the Homebrew GCC instead of the command line tools Clang:

+        export CC=gcc-7
+        export CXX=g++-7

+    Notice that these commands only last for your current terminal session.

+5. Configure and build DUNE and Utopia by executing the `dunecontrol` script:

+        ./dune-common/bin/dunecontrol --module=utopia all

+    Afterwards, reconfiguring and rebuilding can now also be done locally, instead of calling `dunecontrol`.
+After entering the `utopia/build-cmake` directory, you can call `cmake ..` or `make` directly.

 ### Building the Documentation
 Utopia builds a Doxygen documentation from its source files.
 Use `dunecontrol` to execute the appropriate command: